 Option B) Combine a newsletter with academic and behavioral reports

 I used this method one year to keep parents updated about what we were studying in class and to let them know how well their children were mastering the skills being taught.
-You can download a blank copy, a sample completed form, and instructions here: weekly academic/behavioral report form combining class newsletter, report, reflection.
+You can download a blank copy, a sample completed form, and instructions at the end of this post.

 Option C) Use biweekly work sample reflection forms